 How is Form W-3 different from Form W-2?

-Forms W-3 and W-2 are exceedingly similar.
-They report much of the same information, and every employer who’s required to file one or more W-2 forms must also file Form W-3.
+Forms W-3 and W-2 report much of the same information, and every employer who’s required to file one or more W-2 forms must also file a W-3 form.

-The key difference is that Form W-2 reports information like total wages and taxes withheld for each employee.
-Form W-3, by contrast, reports the total wages, taxable wages, and tax withheld.
+The key difference is that Form W-2 reports information like total wages and taxes withheld for each individual employee.
+A W-3 form, by contrast, reports the total employee wages, taxable wages, and tax withheld.
 For example, if you have three employees, you’d calculate and report the total of their combined wages and taxes on your annual W-3 form.

 So maybe you’ve heard of income tax withholding and FICA taxes, but are you totally clear on what they are?
-If the answer is “Nope,” let’s take a step back and explain.
+If the answer is “Nope,” (no worries!) let’s take a step back and explain.

 Withholding taxes: These are the taxes you withhold from your employee’s pay, and they include both the standard income tax and the employee’s portion of FICA taxes.
 It’s your job to withhold these taxes and deposit them with the appropriate tax authority.
-These are part of what’s reported on Form W-3.
+These are part of what’s reported on a W-3 form.

 Employer taxes: As the name implies, you, the employer, pay the entirety of these taxes.